2021 Holiday Tipping Guide: 18 People You Should Remember

-Suggested Tip: A small gift valued at no more than $20.
+Suggested tip: A small gift valued at no more than $20.
+Definitely not cash.

 Suggested Tip: A basket of pre-packaged goods.

-Some newspapers, such as The Washington Post, offer the option of giving a tip to your delivery person online through your subscriber account.
+Some newspapers, such as The Washington Post, let you tip your delivery person online through your subscriber account.
 But even if you go digital with your tip, you might consider giving your carrier a nice note — both to express your appreciation and to ensure they know you tipped them.

 But first check on the rules for your municipality.
 Some jurisdictions forbid workers from accepting cash, according to the Emily Post Institute.

-A cash tip for a teacher could look like a bribe.
+As with the letter carriers, cash is a no-go for teachers.
 But a small gift accompanied by a note or drawing from your child is a nice thank you for an educator's hard work.

 Or pool your resources with other parents to buy the teacher a gift card.
 Just be sure to first check the policies of your child's school: If gifts are forbidden, a note of appreciation is always appropriate.